 Furthermore, Tallbacken Capital Advisors’s Michael Purves also noted the decaying momentum of Bitcoin last month.
 The CEO noted to investors “Trading bitcoin on the bullish side right now does not appear to have favourable risk-reward and if you have made profits, it seems like a good time to go to the sidelines for now.”

-Overall, the swift correction is a reflection of the unique risk/reward pattern we see with cryptocurrencies.
-The Bears argue that the increased volaitlity and momentum decay may continue to impact the Bitcoin price in the near future.
+Overall, Bitcoins recent correction is a reflection of the unique risk/reward pattern we see with cryptocurrencies.
+The Bears argue that the increased volatility and momentum decay may continue to impact the Bitcoin price in the near future.
 However, with Bitcoin now balancing around the $35K mark, there is no doubt Bitcoin bulls are looking to capitalise on the downtrend.

 The information above is not financial advice.
 Youth Investment Group has no liability for personal financial interests or investment decisions.
 You should make your own investment decisions based upon your own research and what you believe is best for you.

 Want to start trading crypto-currency?
 We are now official partners with eToro.
 If you are interested in joining eToro click the link here or the banner below.
 Please see the disclaimer below regarding use of Etoro.
 For more information on our partnerships, see our disclosure statement here.